-There are two main commands for saving projects:
+There are three main commands for saving projects:

 - saves an .aup project file and a _data folder containing the actual audio.

-- is for saving an empty project.
-It also lets you save an existing Project with a new name.
+- lets you save an existing Project with a new name, leaving your existing project open for continued editing.

 This saves or updates the .aup file and _data folder.
 Saving a project lets you save unfinished work and re-open it later in Audacity exactly as it was and (with the exception of the undo history), with all edits and recorded/imported tracks preserved.
 As with saving any type of file, certain characters cannot be used in the name of the .aup file if they are reserved for the operating system; see our information on forbidden characters.